 The Physics department is very proud of its wider curriculum offer.
 Students are encouraged to sit the Physics Challenges and Olympiads which provide the option to extend knowledge beyond the specification.
 We offer extensive extracurricular opportunities through guest speakers, BAYS (British Association of Young Scientists), trips to local universities, and workshops from visiting engineers and computer scientists.
-Physicists recently had the chance to visit NASA Kennedy Space Centre, in Florida to experience first-hand the thrill of applied Physics and this year we are visiting the LHC at CERN, in Switzerland.
+Physicists have recently had the chance to visit the LHC at CERN, in Switzerland and the Diamond Light Source in Oxfordshire and similar trips are planned for this year.